-With an energy multiplied tenfold by the irrepressible desire for freedom, Eau Folle generously and disorderly projects all the vivacity of a bouquet of aromatic herbs with spicy, green and herbaceous facets.
-Tonic and stimulating, the top notes rise to power before handing over to a base of moist, diffusive woods that prolong thefreshness.
-All this in a concentration never before seen for this olfactory family: 25%!
+With an energy multiplied tenfold by the irrepressible desire for freedom, Eau Folle generously and vividly projects a bouquet of aromatic herbs with spicy, green and herbaceous facets.
+Tonic and stimulating, top notes rise to power before handing over to a base of diffusive, humid woods that extend their freshness.
+The latter in a concentration never seen before for this olfactive family: 25%!

-After the Second World War, a number of perfumes set out to bring a little well-being and relief to the population.
-Combining fresh, luminous notes with stronger, richer base notes, these creations were later dubbed ‘eaux fraîches’.
-Paul Vacher, the iconic Le Galion perfumer, was one of the first to work with this olfactory style, and in 1953 presented Whip, a delicious burst of citrus fruits contrasting with an aromatic heart and a woody, chypre base.
-Over the years, he continued to revisit his own collection in lighter versions.
-Borrowing its name from a now-defunct iconic creation from the 1970s, Eau Folle was launched in 2024, paying homage to Paul Vacher's famous eaux fraîches in a contemporary style with a never-ending hold.
+From the 1960's, perfumes set out to bring out a renewed freshness, compared to older and heavier ones.
+Combining fresh, luminous notes with stronger, richer base notes, these creations culminated in the 1970's and were later dubbed ‘eaux fraîches’.
+Paul Vacher, Le Galion's historic perfumer, was one of the first to explore this olfactory style, and as early as 1953 presented Whip, now a classic from the house.
+Over the years, he went on with Cologne or Eau Noble.
+Borrowing its name from a now-defunct iconic creation from the 1970s, our Eau Folle was launched in 2025, paying homage to Paul Vacher's famous eaux fraîches in a contemporary style with a never-ending lasting.

 Olfactive Information